dpurkays/anime-matchmaker-server/README.md

 #### **GET api/recommendations/mal/:username**

-- Gets animes based on user's MAL favorite list or watch list
+- Gets animes based on the user's MAL favorite list or watch list
 - A query is required.
-- Will return 404 if MAL username doesn't exist or if there are no animes in their favorite or watch list.
+- Will return 404 if the MAL username doesn't exist or if there are no animes in their favorite or watch list.
 - Will return 500 for error retrieving animes
-- If successfull, returns a 200 status code
+- If successful, returns a 200 status code

 **Response Body Example**